The Financial Aid Application Process

 Step 2: Investigate Sources of Aid

-Contact the financial aid office at your medical school to investigate available sources of financial aid.
-Be proactive; explore additional resources for scholarships and grants.
-You can begin by reviewing the (see the Grants, Fellowships and Scholarships tab) and the database.
-If you need loans to cover additional expenses, consider borrowing federal student loans.
+If you need loans to cover additional costs, consider borrowing federal student loans.
 The Direct Unsubsidized Loan and the Direct PLUS Loan are federal loans.
-They typically have some of the best terms and conditions.
-Note: Applying for a loan requires a separate and different application from the FAFSA.
+These are both unsubsidized loans, meaning the borrower is responsible for the interest that accrues on the loans; however, they have some of the best terms and conditions.
+Note: Applying for a loan requires completing a Master Promissory Note (MPN).
+This is separate from the FAFSA.

 Step 3: Apply Early

-Pay attention to deadlines – it is crucial!
-Obtain, read, complete, and turn in applications on time, preferably early.
+Pay attention to deadlines – they are crucial!
+Obtain, read, complete, and submit applications on time, preferably early.
 Occasionally, unexpected situations may arise that could delay your application.
-If you wait until the last minute to apply, you may not qualify for a financial aid offer simply because of a missed deadline.
+If you wait until the last minute to apply, you may not qualify simply because of a missed deadline.

-Once your FAFSA results are received and processed by your medical school’s financial aid office, you will receive an award letter indicating the types of financial aid and amounts for which you are eligible.
+Once the school’s financial aid office receives and processes your FAFSA results, you will then receive an award letter indicating the types and amounts of financial aid you are eligible to receive.
 Follow the directions for accepting or declining the aid.
-If you are accepting the aid, and it includes student loans, pay particular attention to the information about when your loan funds will be available to you.
+If you accept the aid offered, and it includes student loans, pay attention to the information about when your loan funds will be available to you, and plan accordingly.

 Still Have Questions?

-If you are still uncertain about the financial aid application process, or if you have questions related to the financial aid offered at a specific medical school, contact the financial aid office at that school.
-The financial aid office is always a source of information for you.
-FIRST’s fact sheet can also provide you with additional guidance and topics to think about.
+If you are uncertain about the financial aid application process, or if you have questions related to the financial aid offered, contact the school’s financial aid office to discuss your questions.
+The financial aid office staff and the school’s website are always great sources of information.

 AAMC Financial Wellness